chequer-io/J2NET/README.md

 Install the latest version of the J2NET package from NuGet.

 ### 2. Add Runtime package reference
-Paste the following XML into your Project(.csproj, .vbproj, .fsproj) file.
+Paste the following XML into your Project(*.csproj / .vbproj / .fsproj*) file.

 ```xml
 <PropertyGroup>